jorishey1234/glyapp/doc/install.rst

 Installation
 ============

-.. autofunction:: .

-Without python installation
+Without installing python
 ---------------------------

 Go to https://jupyter.org/try-jupyter/lab/

 Make a new notebook, and copy the following code in the first section.
 Then run the section with Shift+Enter keys
 ::
 	import sys, os, re, pyodide, numpy as np, pandas as pd, scipy.ndimage from datetime import date,time,timedelta,datetime